cmjimerson1s/ci_pp2_dungeon_memory/README.md

 [dungeon_bg.jpg] (assets/img/dungeon_bg.jpg): Designed by user <a href="https://www.shutterstock.com/g/YUCALORA">YUCALORA</a>, on <a href="https://www.shutterstock.com/image-vector/dungeon-long-medieval-castle-corridor-torches-2126199458">Shutter Stock</a>

 ### Code
-Use of EmalJS snipets located in file contact.js(assets/js/contact.js) can be found at emailjs.com.
+Use of EmalJS snippets  located in file contact.js(assets/js/contact.js) can be found at emailjs.com.
-Use of favicon.io snipets located in files index.html, quiz.html, contact.html, and 404.html can be found at favicon.io.
+Use of favicon.io snippets  located in files index.html, quiz.html, contact.html, and 404.html can be found at favicon.io.

 ## Acknowledgements
 This has been an amazing experience, and I have many people to thank...